History of the Jews in South Florida

-South Florida is a recognized region of the state of Florida, comprising Palm Beach, Broward, Miami-Dade, and Monroe Counties.
-These counties contain approximately 12% of the land in Florida, but 28% of its population.
-The University of South Florida, in Tampa, is not in South Florida as the term is used today.

-The history of the Jews in South Florida dates back to the 19th century.
+The history of Jews in South Florida dates back to the 19th century.
 Many South Florida Jews are Ashkenazi (descendants of Russian, Polish, and Eastern European ancestry), and Latin American (Cuba, Brazil, Venezuela, Colombia, Mexico, Argentina, Chile).
-Many are also French, Moroccan, Syrian, Bukharian, and Israeli.
-There is a significant Sephardic and Mizrachi population as well.
+Many are also French, Moroccan, Syrian, Bukharan, and Israeli.
+There is a significant Sephardic and Mizrahi population as well.

 Presently, there are approximately 514,000 Jews living in South Florida.

-The population of Palm Beach County is 15.8% Jewish.
-Boca Raton, with a population of about 95,000, has 16 synagogues.